jfmally/playwright-modulejs-globalsetup/README.md

 ## Installation

 A local copy of Evinced SDK must be available as a gzipped tar file.
-Run NPM or the package manager of your choice (yarn, pnpm) to install it along with the other dependencies.
+Run NPM or the package manager of your choice (yarn, pnpm) to install it along with all other dependencies.

 ```shell